Jerry Hancock Murder: Where is Paul “Gene” Capps Now?

 Gene and Annette

 Gene accepted Jerry’s offer despite Annette’s reservations.
 He trusted Jerry’s expertise in real estate and believed he knew what he was doing.
 The house was sold for $210,000, but tensions flared when Gene discovered that a neighboring property had sold for nearly $400,000.
 Feeling cheated, Gene accused Jerry of swindling him and claimed that he had been taken advantage of.
-He began demanding the return of ownership to the house, but Jerry stood firm and refused to comply.
+He began demanding the return of ownership to the house and added that Jerry stood firm and refused to comply.
 The relationship between the two men deteriorated rapidly, with small arguments escalating into frequent and heated disputes.

 An Argument Over a Sandwich Triggered Jerry Hancock’ Killer